shinbunya/vewutils/README.md

 ### [Channel Mesh Merging (examples/channelmerging/)](examples/channelmerging/example.ipynb)

-This example demonstrates the process of merging multiple meshes (channel, land, and background) while handling Vertical Elevation Weirs (VEWs).
+This example demonstrates the process of merging multiple meshes (channel, land, and background) while handling Vertical Element Wall (VEW).
 The workflow includes:
 - Combining channel and land meshes with VEWs
 - Subtracting channel+land coverage from background mesh
 - Merging all components into a final mesh